Georgios Samaras: 2008–09

 After his successful loan spell, Samaras left Manchester City on 15 July 2008 and signed a three-year contract with Celtic.
-Although the fee was not disclosed, it was reported to be between £1 million and £3 million.
+Although the fee was not disclosed, it was reported to be around £3 million.
 Samaras' first goals of the 2008–09 season came on 23 August.
 He scored twice as Celtic beat Falkirk 3–0.
 On 13 September, he scored another two goals as Celtic beat Motherwell 4–2.
 He scored twice again in Celtic's next match as they beat Kilmarnock 3–1.
 He then scored another two goals as Celtic beat Livingston 4–0 and advanced to the League Cup quarter-final.
 He was named SPL Player of the Month for September, at this point he was also the top scorer with seven goals.

 Samaras suffered a knee cartilage injury in mid-October, after a successful operation he was expected to be out for a month.
 This meant he would be likely to miss crucial Champions League ties against Manchester United and Aalborg.
 He returned earlier than expected and was back in training on 9 November, having missed seven games.
 Samaras returned to action on 12 November, coming on as a substitute in a 3–0 win over Kilmarnock.
 On 25 November he started against Aalborg but did not play well and missed several chances as Celtic lost 2–1.
 This loss consigned Celtic to a bottom place finish in their group.

 His first goals of the new year came on, on 4 January, as he scored twice against Dundee United.
 However, this was not enough for a victory and the match finished 2–2.
 Although he did not start in the League Cup Final due to poor form, he did come on as a substitute as Celtic beat Rangers 2–0 and won the trophy.
 Samaras scored twice on 4 April, as Celtic beat Hamilton Academical 4–0.
 Celtic lost the title on the last day of the season.
 Samaras scored 17 goals, with 15 of them coming in the SPL.
-This made him the third top scorer behind Kris Boyd and team mate Scott McDonald.
+This made him the third top scorer behind Kris Boyd and teammate Scott McDonald.